William S. Banowsky

 William Slater Banowsky (March 4, 1936 – April 28, 2019) was an American academic administrator.
 He served as president of Pepperdine University from 1971 to 1978, then as president of the University of Oklahoma from 1978 to 1982 when he resigned to become President of the Los Angeles Area Chamber of Commerce.
 In 1983, Banowsky returned as OU president and served for two more years.
 Banowsky was also a member of the Republican National Committee for the state of California from 1973 to 1975.

 Life

 Early life and education

 Banowsky was born in 1936 to a religious family.
 He was raised in Fort Worth, Texas, where as a teenager he preached at Church of Christ congregations.
 He attended David Lipscomb College in Nashville, Tennessee, where he studied history and speech on a baseball scholarship.
 He received his master's degree in speech from the University of New Mexico.
 In 1959, Banowsky became an assistant to Norvel Young, the president of George Pepperdine College.
-The same year, he enrolled in a PhD program in speech at USC.
+The same year, he enrolled in a PhD program in communication at USC.
 Within two years, he had advanced to the role of dean of students at Pepperdine, and in 1963 he completed his PhD.